Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-dreamscape.md

 - Spider injects FF06B5 into Johnny's psyche by way of an AI-given data slug.
 - The digital landscape (cyan/red) builds up around Johnny's backdrop of blue (world map).
-- V is the outside agent then introduced to Johnny's psyche in the hopes of making him whole again.
-Watson is the injection site.
+- V is the outside agent then introduced to Johnny in the hopes of making him whole again.
+Watson is ground zero.
 - The game/interface compels V, much like an antibody, to merge with the host system and begin spreading to other areas (Watson lockdown lifted).
+- The half deserted streets of cyan form the web of the spider, overlaying the blue ocean of Johnny's mind.
+- Through V's actions of traveling these pathways, the neural network of Johnny's mind is reconnected.

 ![Watson is in the top left of the map, matching the behavioral health logo](./assets/map-watson.png){loading=lazy}